Schedule Your Diagnostic Consultation

 • Phoenix NAP (Solar power, water cooling, zero ozone depletion)

-In many cases, companies which adopt sustainable data center strategies can access tax breaks on equipment from the Arizona state government.
-Construction on the Apple data center is still about a year and a half away, however it is predicted it will employ about 150 full time employees in the area.
+Companies that adopt sustainable data center strategies can often access tax breaks on equipment from the Arizona state government.
+The Apple data center construction is still about a year and a half away.
+However, the area is predicted to employ about 150 full-time employees.

 Phoenix data centers which are built for minimal climate change are entering a new era of opportunity.
 Whether other industries will follow suit to increase dependence on solar power remains to be seen.